Washington Bill Makes It Illegal To Sell Gadgets Without Replaceable Batteries - Slashdot

 Why should my choice be illegal because you don't like it?
 Are there no phones with removable batteries?
 I'm failing to see the issue here.

-The major vendors (including Apple and Samsung) already have this.
-Users just don't give enough shits to use it.

-I feel sorry for you that the stupid government doesn't allow you to buy toasters that burn down your house.
-Or drugs that poison you.
-Or foods that make you sick.
-It's such a shame really.
-But if you put your mind to it, I'm sure you can find ways to burn down your house, poison yourself or make yourself sick despite the nanny government trying to protect the rest of us from being f***k
+The Galaxy S5 has a user replaceable battery and has the same IP67 rating as the Pixel 2 and the iPhone 8.
+I just had to replace a screen on a Nexus 6 which has the back glued on and it has no IP rating.
+Your argument holds no water (pun intended).

 You're too stupid to make informed decisions!
-(Score:2, Interesting)
+(Score:4, Insightful)

 You're not smart enough to make an informed decision yourself!